How to Master Adhesive Selection for Industrial Applications

 How to choose the right adhesive for industrial applications

-Consult technical data sheets to ensure the adhesive viscosity, measured in centipoise, matches your specific application equipment to ensure a consistent 0.1mm bond line.
+Consult technical data sheets to ensure the adhesive viscosity, measured in centipoise, matches your specific application equipment and results in a consistent 0.1mm bond line.
 This methodical approach ensures the chemical properties align with your production requirements.

 Difference between fixture time and full cure